yankailab/OpenKAI/html/viewer/_GLIM/README.md

 # GLIM SLAM viewer

-Sensor-independent GLIM viewer derived from `_Orbbec`.
-It uses the existing `_WebGeometryBase` binary point/line streams and `_WSconsole` command connection.
-All Three.js assets are local; no npm build or internet connection is required.
+Sensor-independent GLIM viewer with a dedicated `_WebGLIM` submap stream and ordinary `_WSconsole` commands.
+Three.js assets are local; no npm build or internet connection is required.

 From the OpenKAI repository root: